Dan Gordon (Gaelic footballer)

 Dan Gordon is a Gaelic footballer from County Down.
 He plays for the Down senior inter-county football team and with his local club Loughinisland.
 He briefly retired from the Down team in 2010 but returned at the start of the 2010 season.
-Dan made his first championship start in 2002 where Down played Donegal.
+Gordon made his first championship start in 2002 where Down played Donegal.

-He started at full back in the 2010 All-Ireland Football Final where Down were defeated 0-15 to 0-16 by Cork.
+He started at full back in the 2010 All-Ireland Football Final where Down were defeated 0–15 to 0–16 by Cork.